GlobalSport/state-decorator/README.md

 // inner state is updated using the updated value prop. updateIndices is 0. const onPropsChangeReducer = (s: State, p: PropsChangeProps, updatedIndices) => ({ ...s, value: p.value });

-// we can call an action on prop change. const onPropsChange = (s, p, actions, updatedIndices) => {
+// we can call an action as side effet of on prop change. const onPropsChange = (s, p, actions, updatedIndices) => {
   actions.get('Updated value from onPropsChange');
 };